oconnorb/slackbot/README.md

 # GW-Bot

 Slack alert bot for `LIGO 04` gravitational wave alerts via Scimma's Hopskotch.
-Original codebase developed by Ved Shah, Gautham Narayan, and Charlie Kilpatrick.

 If you are are looking to set up the alert bot within your own workspace, follow the instructions below.